Medications and Breastfeeding

 Checking medications and breastfeeding

-Your health professional will need to review the safety of each medication because there are a few drugs that are not compatible with breastfeeding.
+Although most medications are compatible with breastfeeding, a health professional will need to review the safety of each medication because there are a few drugs that are not compatible.
 Reputable resources for checking medications and breastfeeding include:

-- Book.
-Clinical pharmacologist, Dr. Thomas Hale is the author of a comprehensive and regularly updated book evaluating the compatibility of medications with breastfeeding: Hale’s Medications & Mothers’ Milk 2021: A Manual of Lactational Pharmacology, 2021.
+• Book.
+Clinical pharmacologist, Dr. Thomas Hale is the author of a comprehensive and regularly updated book evaluating the compatibility of medications with breastfeeding: Hale’s Medications & Mothers’ Milk: A Manual of Lactational Pharmacology, 2025-2026.

 A free Drugs and Lactation Database from the US National Library of Medicine—LactMed online.

-E-lactancia is a free online resource from APILAM 3 in Spain.
+E-lactancia is a free online resource from APILAM (Association for Promotion and Cultural and Scientific Research of Breastfeeding) in Spain.
 It includes information on breastfeeding and phytotherapy (plants), homeopathy, cosmetic and medical procedures, contaminants, maternal and infant diseases and more.
 Information is available in Spanish or English.

 Läkemedel och amning; a free online drugs and breastfeeding database for health professionals in Swedish by Stockholm County Council.